 Learning and Teaching:

-Most modules are taught in a one hour lecture and a one hour seminar each week.
-Some classes have more contact hours, for example our film history classes have a three hour film screening and lecture followed by a one hour seminar.
-Other classes will include extended field trips such as visits to art galleries, museums, the Houses of Parliament and longer study visits, for example the annual study visit to Paris.
-All of our seminar-based classes are capped at 15 students so you have the opportunity to discuss your work in a small group setting.
-In your final year you will take a special subject which is taught as a two-hour-long seminar.
+Most modules are taught in a one-hour lecture followed by a one-hour seminar each week.
+All of our seminar-based classes are capped at 15 students.
+Some modules will include extended field trips such as visits to art galleries, museums, the Houses of Parliament and longer study visits, for example study visits to other cities.
+In your final year you will take a Special Subject that is taught as a two-hour-long seminar.
 Most students have eight hours of classes per week.
 This is supplemented by one-to-one discussions in staff office hours and feedback sessions.

 The direction of your individual study will be guided by the formal study sessions you attend, along with your reading lists and assignments.
 However, we expect you to demonstrate an active role in your own learning by reading widely and expanding your own knowledge, understanding and critical ability.